ARH

 This is the theory we will write:

-First, sends an encrypted value, (encrypted with key ). then returns the hash of the value to confirm was correctly received.
+First, C sends S an encrypted value, k (encrypted with key pks).
+S then returns the hash of the value to confirm k was correctly received.
 To begin writing this theory, we first need to write a system to create encryption keys, use them, and reveal them.

 Let's begin with the registration of a new key.